Introduction to Data Scientist

 2. Business Acumen

 Data Scientists are expected to know the business problems of the industry they are working in.
-They should know which problems are important for business and how to deal with it with the available data and how these decisions will impact on the business.
+They should know which problems are important for business and how to deal with them with the available data and how these decisions will impact on the business.
 Business awareness is now essential to explore new business opportunities.

 3. Programming Language (R/Python/SQL)

 Although many statistical tools are available in the market like SAS, Knime, RapidMiner, etc. but knowing at least one analytical programming language makes you headstrong in the mathematics of the operation you are performing.
 You can manipulate data according to your requirements.
 Python and R are the most used languages by Data Scientists because of the variety of packages available for the statistical computations.
-SQL is an all-time favorite and no matter which company you are going, they will test your core SQL knowledge for data science.
-It is very much required to get the data from the database before starting using it hence SQL is also one of the major requirements for becoming a data scientist.
+SQL is an all-time favorite, and no matter which company you are going to, they will test your core SQL knowledge for data science.
+It is very much required to get the data from the database before starting using it; hence SQL is also one of the major requirements for becoming a data scientist.

 Benefits of Data Scientist in Business